 At this young age, children will need reminders to focus and continue working and may need assistance understanding instructions or reading text.
 Having your child in a separate space makes it far easier for him to be distracted, and having to come to you to ask questions makes it more difficult for him to regain his focus once he returns to his homework and sits down again.

 A word about distractions

 I’ve mentioned distractions quite a bit, haven’t I?
 Children this age, as we all know, are easily distracted.
-Flashing lights, shiny objects… even a pencil sharpener is a great distraction.
+Flashing lights, shiny objects… even a pencil sharpener, is a great distractions.
 As caregivers, it’s our responsibility to help to remove as many distractions as possible.
 Set the tone for homework time by enforcing quiet time throughout the house.
-In creating quiet time for other members of the family they, too, will learn that homework time is a time to focus.
+In creating quiet time for other members of the family, they, too, will learn that homework time is a time to focus.

 Ideas for siblings during homework time include coloring time, quiet reading, building, and other independent activities.

 Create a homework station

 While most young children are too young to work at their own desk, having a homework station or supply for each child is a fabulous idea that will help your child to focus on the task without having to get up and get the items he has forgotten.
 Angela from Untrained Housewife created a personalized homework or school supply station for each of her children that they can pull out when they’re doing school work.